Unit Owner Is Not Current On Maintenance And Special Assessments

-Q: Can a Florida Condominium Association Take a Unit Owner’s Rental Income?
+- Q: Can a Florida Community Association (“Association”) Take a Unit Owner’s Rental Income?

-The Association must provide the Tenant with written notice either by hand delivery or via United States mail.
+In order for this process to occur, the Association must provide the Tenant with written notice either by hand delivery or via United States mail (we recommend certified mail too).
 A verbal demand will not suffice.
 The Association must also mail the written notice to the unit owner.
-Thereafter, if the Tenant makes the monthly payment to the Association, the unit owner cannot state that the Tenant has not made his/her monthly rental payment and should therefore, be evicted.
-Further, the Tenant has no obligation to make more than the monthly rental payment pursuant to the Residential Lease with the unit owner.
+Thereafter, if the Tenant makes the monthly payment to the Association, the unit owner cannot state that the Tenant has not made his/her monthly rental payments due under the lease and therefore, the Tenant may not be evicted by the unit owner landlord.
+Further, the Tenant has no obligation to make more than the monthly rental payment pursuant to the Residential Lease with the unit owner landlord.